grunnlegge/Answering-questions-using-SQL/README.md

 ## PYTHON 3.12.0 FOR CREATING A CONNECTION BETWEEN DATASET AND PSQL
 I used Python 3.12.0 (you can use ver.
-3.10 or older) for creating a connection between the dataset and PSQL
+3.10 or higher) for creating a connection between the dataset and PSQL

 You need to install «pandas» and «SQLalchemy» libraries for the program to work